LSAT

 RATIONAL GUESSING

-• For every question to which you are unable to determine the answer, FROM AMONG THE FIVE POSSIBLE ANSWERS given, ELIMINATE AS MANY OF THE INCORRECT ANSWERS AS YOU CAN.
+FOR EVERY QUESTION TO WHICH YOU ARE UNABLE TO DETERMINE THE ANSWER, FROM AMONG THE FIVE POSSIBLE ANSWERS GIVEN, ELIMINATE AS MANY OF THE INCORRECT ANSWERS AS YOU CAN.
 THEN, FROM AMONG THE REMAINING POSSIBLE ANSWERS, MAKE ONE OF THEM YOUR ANSWER (No harm in eliminating or selecting an answer based on a hunch).

 Rational guessing will not necessarily give you a good score but it will help maximize your score.

-TEST-TAKING ADVICE TO HELP RANDOM GUESSING.
 For each LSAT question that you have eliminated one, two, or three of the five choices given, write next to the problem the choice(s) that you have not eliminated.
 This way when you go back to this problem, to either attempt to solve or just to guess an answer, you will have the information that you need in front of you; note that if you have correctly eliminated four of the five choices, you have the answer.

 Home